PathVisio/pathvisio.github.io/faq.md

 **2. Can I run PathVisio when I'm offline?**

-You can run PathVisio offline, but the plugin requires internet connection.
+You can run PathVisio offline, but the plugin manager requires internet connection.

 **3. What is the relation between PathVisio and GenMAPP?**